Attention🛎️ Entrepreneurs with ADHD and Dyslexia!👂

 YOU

-I never really knew what it was as they never told me or I didn't comprehend what it really was.
-They just said, 'you will no longer be in regular Junior high classes.
+I never really knew what it was as they never told me, and I didn't comprehend it.
+They just said, 'You will no longer be in regular Junior high classes.
 Instead, you're going to this unique class where you do all your subjects in one room with one teacher for the whole day".

 Young adults aged 18-24 are the most likely to report significant difficulties with concentration, memory, or decision-making, which are common indicators of learning disabilities.